+One of the 15 ingredients you do not want in your food are parabens.
 These synthetic preservatives are used to inhibit mold and yeast in food.
 The problem is parabens may also disrupt your body’s hormonal balance.
 A study in Food Chemical Toxicology found that daily ingestion decreased sperm and testosterone production in rats, and parabens have been found present in breast cancer tissues.

 Found In : Baskin-Robbins sundaes

 Think that green sheen on your veggie snacks is giving you your daily serving of vegetables?
 Think again.
 That’s just powdered spinach dust, which is spinach that has been dehydrated and sucked dry of its nutritional value.
 So the upshot is that green sheen is about as nutritious as actual dust.